 Reporting a Short Term Disability Claim

 Please contact the University Benefits office, on or before your first day of absence, to discuss the expected duration of your disability leave.
 In addition, please contact CIGNA, at 1-888-842-4462, to file a short-term disability claim.
 To ensure that your claim is processed in a timely manner, please contact CIGNA no later than your seventh consecutive calendar day of absence.
+Please ensure that your supervisor is notified as well.

 Family and Medical Leave